ArnoChansarel/Threat-Intelligence-Pipeline-Lab/readme.md

 ### 8️⃣ Configure Splunk Forwarding
 Ensure Snort and Zeek logs are forwarded to Splunk:

-Set up Universal Forwarder or syslog ingestion
+Set up Universal Forwarder or syslog ingestion.
-Make sure to create appropriate indexes in Splunk before ingestion
+Make sure to create appropriate indexes in Splunk before ingestion.

 ## Demonstration of Pipeline
 Here's the order in which the lab demonstrates IOC detection and correlation: